The Smile Sheet Problem

 Three levels of measurement capture real leadership development ROI:

 Level 1: Behavior Change (30-60 days).
 Observable differences in how leaders operate.
 Not self-reported.
 Observed by direct reports, peers, and managers.
 Do they run meetings differently?
 Do they cascade strategy more effectively?
 Do they acknowledge their people more specifically?
+How to measure leadership behavior change goes deeper on what to actually track at this level and how to collect it without turning it into a compliance exercise.

 Level 2: Team Performance (60-120 days).
 Measurable improvements in the teams those leaders manage.
 Engagement scores.
 Retention rates.
 Project completion speed.
 Cross-functional collaboration metrics.

 Level 3: Business Impact (90-365 days).
 Revenue, profit, customer metrics, operational efficiency, and other business outcomes that connect to leadership behavior.
+If your sponsor needs proof before the Level 3 window closes, how to prove leadership development works in 90 days shows what Levels 1 and 2 alone can already demonstrate.

 Real Measurement Examples